 ANSWER: Since PV systems require energy to be stored more repeatedly during the day, we are interested in secondary battery technology.

 There are several kinds of available secondary battery technologies that could be used for different applications, such as lead-acid and lithium-ion batteries.
-Lead-acid batteries use the oldest and most mature battery technology available, although lithium-ion batteries are being heavily researched (but their costs are still not competitive).
+Lead-acid batteries use the oldest and most mature battery technology available, although lithium-ion batteries are being heavily researched and used recently (more work needs to be done regarding the costs! they may still not be competitive in some areas in the world).

 So how do we compare batteries for best candidate for PV application?